marcospb19/blog/content/trying-to-invent-a-better-substring-search-algorithm.md

 ```

 It works, it's still faster than the naive, but its slower than `sum_search` because XOR of `u8`s is limited to `u8::MAX` and the chance of collision is higher, in contrast to the `u64` used in `sum_search`.

-The performance of the `sum` solution gets increasingly better for bigger needles, but the `xor`'s should get diminishing return rather quickly (please, do not blindly trust time complexity constraints).

 ## Inputs that trigger the worst-case performance